 In a bowl, combine the ingredients for the icing…the original recipe called for only a third of a cup of heavy cream…this was definitely not enough.
 Start with a half and keep adding more, as needed.
 Do not allow the icing to get runny…just perfect enough to spread on the rolls when they are finished.
 You will probably not use the entire amount of icing.

-When the rolls were done baking, I left them in the pan and spread the icing on top immediately and garnished with the bacon pieces.
+When the Fluffy Cinnamon Rolls were done baking, I left them in the pan and spread the icing on top immediately and garnished with the bacon pieces.

 I swear these were the best, the best Cinnamon Rolls I ever tasted.
 Big shoutout to Baker by Nature for creating the original recipe.
 Hope you do not mind my tweaks!
 I promise, you will want to make these again and again…ENJOY!!!